Red Stag Chile

 WINES

-Our lunch and dinner menus are paired with some of the best Chilean wines.
-We feel that the food we present and the wines we serve should mirror the sporting opportunities we offer—and be the very best available.
+To complement our lunch and dinner menus, we carefully select some of the finest Chilean wines.
+We believe that the food we serve and the wines we offer should mirror the exceptional sporting opportunities we provide, ensuring that our guests enjoy the very best culinary experience.

 Alcoholic Beverages

-The Lodge carries a basic selection of alcoholic beverages.
-If there is any special brand or type of liquor that you like we recommend to bring it yourself.
+The Lodge provides a basic selection of alcoholic beverages.
+If you have any specific brand or type of liquor that you prefer, we recommend bringing it with you for your convenience.

 THE HUNTING